 Learn new skills and keep up with the current technology.
-Read as many as books and increase your knowledge on various topics like investment, relationships, family and career.
+Read as many books and increase your knowledge on various topics like investment, relationships, family, and career.

 These things will help you gain wisdom and knowledge.
 You can become wiser every year by reading 12 books a year.